-- 8. Bereavement leave-Leave after the death of a family member - (g) HR will ensure, as reasonably possible, that accurate and complete information about the leaves allotment under these laws will be up to date on the HR website. - (h) Further, the bargaining unit member shall give written notice to Human Resources as soon as possible and/or at least thirty (30) days prior to leave; exceptions are recognized as per statute.
-The notice shall include the date the leave begins and expected ending date, and the current and future bargaining unit member responsibilities affected.
-Human Resources will notify the member's direct supervisor regarding the leave.
-Human Resources will notify the bargaining unit member and supervisor within five (5) business days after the request or designation is made. - (i) From time to time, a faculty member who holds a tenure-track appointment may qualify to take advantage of the provisions of the FMLA and/or OFLA.
-Time granted for family or medical leave shall not be considered continual service to the University for purpose of promotion and tenure. - (j) A faculty member who wishes to extend the probationary period for promotion and tenure must obtain written certification of eligibility for family or medical leave from the University benefits officer. - 41 (k) At the request of faculty member eligible for family or medical leave, the University will consider 42 entering into a special agreement to extend the probationary period for up to one year before 43 mandatory consideration for indefinite tenure is given.
-44 - (I) Employees who wish to take leave to take care of a partner or sibling who has a serious health condition, and who otherwise would not be eligible for FMLA or OFLA leave due to the limited definition of "family member," will be entitled to take 12 weeks of protected leave under this contract.
+- 5. Sick child leave (OFLA only)-leave to care for your child with an illness or injury that requires 1 2 home care but is not serious.
+3 4 6.
+Military Caregiver Leave 5 6 7.
+Military Exigency Leave 7 8 8.
+Bereavement leave-Leave after the death of a family member 9 (g) HR will ensure, as reasonably possible, that accurate and complete information about the leaves 10 11 allotment under these laws will be up to date on the HR website.
+12 (h) Further, the bargaining unit member shall give written notice to Human Resources as soon as possible 13 and/or at least thirty (30) days prior to leave; exceptions are recognized as per statute.
+The notice shall 14 include the date the leave begins and expected ending date, and the current and future bargaining unit 15 member responsibilities affected.
+Human Resources will notify the member's direct supervisor 16 regarding the leave.
+Human Resources will notify the bargaining unit member and supervisor within 17 18 five (5) business days after the request or designation is made.
+19 (i) From time to time, a faculty member who holds a tenure-track appointment may qualify to take 20 21 advantage of the provisions of the FMLA and/or OFLA.
+Time granted for family or medical leave 22 shall not be considered continual service to the University for purpose of promotion and tenure.
+23 24 (j) A faculty member who wishes to extend the probationary period for promotion and tenure must 25 - obtain written certification of eligibility for family or medical leave from the University benefits officer. - (k) At the request of faculty member eligible for family or medical leave, the University will consider entering into a special agreement to extend the probationary period for up to one year before mandatory consideration for indefinite tenure is given. - (I) Employees who wish to take leave to take care of a partner or sibling who has a serious health condition, and who otherwise would not be eligible for FMLA or OFLA leave due to the limited definition of "family member," will be entitled to take 12 weeks of protected leave under this contract.
 A person taking leave under this article will continue to have all benefits to the extent possible under PEBB and relevant OARs and all job protections, the same as which is provided under FMLA and OFLA leave.
 Members taking leave under this provision will have priority access to the DSLB once their accrued paid leave is exhausted.